 Average Joe Finances has a blog, a podcast, videos, free resources, and a forum.
-The blog is owned by Mike, who chronicles his journey on how he, through real estate investments, was able to do just that.
+The personal finance blog is owned by Mike, who chronicles his journey on how he, through real estate investments, was able to do just that.
 He is part of a large, and growing, online community who refer to themselves as FIRE’d.

 FIRE stands for financial independence, retire early.
 This pretty much sums up the new way of thinking that many families and individuals are adopting.
 Gone are the days when financial security meant being tied down to a 9 to 5 job for the best years of your life.